About the 1883 Water Works

 PLF began management of this City of Fort Collins-owned facility in 1995.
 The Friends of the Water Works began tours of the facility in the late 1990's.
 Since that time, thousands of guests have toured the facility, learned about local water history and the historic Overland Trail that runs through the property.

 The Fort Collins City Council designated the 1883 Fort Collins Water Works structure a Local Landmark in 1971, and the Colorado Historical Society’s State Review Board placed the Water Works property on the State Register of Historic Properties in 1999.

 The Poudre Landmarks Foundation and the Friends of the Water Works administers the ongoing preservation work at the water works property.
-The State Historical Fund, a part of the Colorado Historical Society, provided several grants to complete planning, stabilization, and archaeological investigations at the property.
+The State Historical Fund (SHF) a part of the Colorado Historical Society, provided several grants to complete planning, stabilization, and archaeological investigations at the property.
 Most recently the SHF, Poudre Heritage Alliance, the City of Fort Collins, and PLF funded the development of construction documents to further preserve and develop the site into a Northern Colorado water interpretation center.

 2005 N Overland Trail